I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 8 p.m. — Dance class!
 We bought a series of six lessons of introduction to ballroom back in December for a new date-night idea.
 We paid $60 per person and this is the fifth lesson tonight.

-9 p.m. — We’re home, we let the dog out.
+9 p.m. — We’re home, and we let the dog out.
 M. spends an undetermined amount of time watching ballroom videos while I sleep.

 Daily Total: $153.31